 I joined the SETI@home project in May 1999 and in those pre BOINC days I used to run SETI@home continuously for months at a time.
 I participated in the BONIC Beta project before the public SETI@home/BONIC Launch.
 Since the transition to BOINC I have had short runs, often a month at a time running SETI@home and other BOINC projects around the clock.
-For the winter months I don't keep my computers continuously running in order to help keep the electricity bills down.
+I tend to stop crunching in the summer months so that I'm not increasing the temperatures in my very warm home.

-I took over the reins of the SETI@home BOINC Team SETI.UK from the original founder some years ago.
+I took over the reins of the SETI@home BOINC Team SETI.UK from the original founder many years ago.

 I think that if we were to discover extraterrestrial life it would mean that we would have to rethink our attitudes towards life on a whole.
 With questions like "Who are we?" and "Where are we going?".

 I believe that any beacon would have to have immense power to send out a signal for extraterrestrials to receive given the distance between possible inhabited planetary bodies.
 Any beacon should only include something very basic, possibly some basic mathematical sequence to distinguish the signal as artificial and from something intelligent.
 The prospect of any spoken Earth language being comprehended is probably hard to expect from any extraterrestrial life forms.